BAIRLab/DICOManager/README.md

 -f, --file: str
     Specify the name of a .csv file contained within sort_csv directory -l, --legacy: str
+    A legacy directory of .dcm files that will be recursively unpacked and copied into imported_data/ before being sorted into sorted_data/

 ### reconstruction.py
 Reconstructs PET, CT, CBCT, RTSTRUCT, RTDOSE DICOM formats into float32 numpy arrays of original coordinate systems.
 Each function takes a specified list of patient .dcm files of a given modality and returns a reconstructed volume

+#### PET: pet_reconstruction
+Calculates the time corrected SUVbw PET value for the registered CT coordinate system.
+Returns a numpy array of float32 values.

 #### CBCT / CT : ct_reconstruction
 Both CBCT and CT perform similarly, they are simply stored under different names.